-The final deadline for scholarships and fellowships is February 1 of your senior year, but new students are encouraged to apply by November 15th for early consideration for scholarships/fellowships.
+The final deadline for scholarships and fellowships is February 1 of your senior year, but new students are encouraged to apply by November 15 for early consideration for scholarships/fellowships.
 Students should apply for admission online by November 1 at apply.uark.edu and access the scholarship application (available approximately 48 hours after submission of the application for admission) in the New Student Center.

 Yes.
 Scholarships ranging from $300 to $5,000 are offered to continuing students through the Office of Academic Scholarships.
 However, funds are limited, and the awards are highly competitive.
 The deadline for consideration is February 15.
 Students should also consult with their academic departments and college dean's offices to apply for scholarships that are specific to their major.

 Yes, but state and federal guidelines for combining scholarships and other financial aid require that the total not exceed an amount defined as "cost of attendance".
 The cost of attendance includes not only tuition, fees, and room and board, but may also cover other educational expenses such as books, travel, personal expenses, study abroad costs, and a computer allowance.
 The exact amount varies on an individual basis.

 Students with combined scholarships and financial aid in excess of direct costs, as well as students awarded the Honors College, Bodenhamer, Boyer, or Sturgis Fellowships, will have funding beyond tuition, fees, and room and board that can cover books.
 Staff members from the Office of Academic Scholarships will be available during the orientation program to explain how the scholarships are disbursed.